TimPaterson/Fusion360-Batch-Post/README.md

 ## Post Process All: Fusion CAM Batch Post Add-In
 #### NEW!
-Fixes tool change restriction in Fusion for Personal Use
-Also restores rapid moves the free version of Fusion limits to feed-rate moves.
-See section below.
+Provides renaming setups using search-and-replace.

 ### Introduction
-This add-in for Fusion will post process all CAM setups at once.
+This add-in for Fusion will post process all CAM setups, or any selection of setups you choose, at once.
 Each setup is put in a file with the name of the setup.
 You can optionally use a special setup naming convention to put files in subfolders.
 You can also put sequence numbers on the name to maintain